robotics-in-concert/rocon_tools/rocon_uri/doc/index.rst

 =========

-Various entities in the `Robotics in Concert`_ framework require a specification for describing the kind of entity it is, or the kind of entity it is compatible with.
-In essence, it is about identifying what kind of resource (e.g. robot) something is, what kind of resource is needed (e.g. the robot required by a service), or what kind of resource it is compatible with (e.g. a rocon app that can run on certain robots).
+Various entities in the `Robotics in Concert`_ framework require a specification for describing the kind of resource it is, or the kind of resource it is compatible with.
+In particular, such a specification must describe entities like robots, define compatibility strings for apps (i.e. what robots/platforms can run this app) and shape robot requests (give me a robot with this specification and able to run this robot app).
+It is the glue which will ultimately enable us to run a diverse mix of robots and applications together to provide useful robotic solutions.

 We defer to the standard specifications for `universal resource identifiers`_ to format strings representing our resources and `ebnf`_ as a notation to express the exact format required for these strings.

-The `rocon_uri`_ package enables this for the by providing a specification, rules and an api for constructing and manipulating resource identifiers in the rocon framework.
+This is all done in the `rocon_uri`_ package which provides a specification, some ebnf rules and an api for constructing and manipulating resource identifiers used in the rocon framework.

 .. _`universal resource identifiers`: http://en.wikipedia.org/wiki/Uniform_resource_identifier
 .. _`ebnf`: http://en.wikipedia.org/wiki/Extended_Backus%E2%80%93Naur_Form